trys/trysv4/site/content/blog/announcing-journalbook.md

 JournalBook is a private, offline-first personal journal.

 Your notes are **only** stored on your device — they're never sent to a server.
 You don't even need to sign-in to use it!
-It's works offline, so you can reflect upon your day on the slow train journey home.
+It works offline, so you can reflect upon your day on the slow train journey home.

 It's quick, lightweight, and developed [in the open](https://github.com/trys/JournalBook).
 You can even add it to your homescreen as an app.